nilz90/bcm43602-mbp-linux/README.md

 ## 📌 What is this project?
 This repository provides an **offline-ready solution** to enable Wi-Fi on MacBook Pro models (2016/2017) equipped with the **Broadcom BCM43602** wireless chipset when running Linux.

 The Linux driver `brcmfmac` requires specific firmware and board calibration data (NVRAM) to initialize the chip correctly.
 Without these files, Wi-Fi will fail to start, often showing errors like:
 ```
 brcmf_pcie_setup: Dongle setup failed
 Direct firmware load failed with error -2
 ```

----

 ## ❓ Why do you need this?
-- **Broadcom chips** on MacBooks are not fully supported out-of-the-box on many Linux distributions.
+- Broadcom chips on MacBooks are not fully supported out-of-the-box on many Linux distributions.
 - The driver expects:
   - Generic firmware (`brcmfmac43602-pcie.bin`) from the official `linux-firmware` package.
   - A **board-specific NVRAM file** (`brcmfmac43602-pcie.txt`) containing calibration data and your device’s MAC address.
 - Without these files, Wi-Fi will not work or will only partially work (e.g., no 5 GHz support).

----

 ## ✅ What does this repository provide?
 - **Installer script** (`install-bcm43602-mbp.sh`):